 Personal information is any information about an identifiable person.
 This could include:

 Property information includes:

-If your property has a material latent defect, you must disclose that to your real estate professional, and your real estate professional must disclose this information to a potential buyer or the buyer’s representative.
+If your property has a material latent defect, you must disclose that to your real estate licensee, and your real estate licensee must disclose this information to a potential buyer or the buyer’s representative.
 This disclosure does not require your consent.

-If you are not sure if the defect is material or latent, you should discuss this with your real estate representative.
+If you are not sure if the defect is material or latent, you should discuss this with your real estate licensee.
 For more information on material latent defects, click here.

 If you’re in a transaction brokerage agreement, the brokerage must disclose any known material facts relevant to your ability to buy (if you’re a buyer) or lease (if you’re a tenant) to the seller or lessor, as the case may be.
 For more information on transaction brokerage, click here.

-Even after your transaction is done, your industry professional is still required to keep your information confidential.
+Even after your transaction is done, your licensee is still required to keep your information confidential.
 The requirement to keep your information confidential does not have an expiry date.